How Noise Benefits AI-generated Image Detection: Methodology

 \section{Methodology}

 Generalization to out-of-distribution samples remains a fundamental challenge in AI-generated image detection.
 We identify spurious shortcuts as the primary cause of overfitting in existing detectors.
-To address this issue, we introduce Positive-incentive Noise to explore the constructive role of noise in AI-generated image detection from a novel perspective, termed Positive-incentive Noise for CLIP (PiN-CLIP).
+To address this issue, we introduce Positive-incentive Noise to explore the constructive role of noise in AI-generated image detection from a novel perspective, termed Positive-incentive Noise for AI-generated image detection (PiND).

+In this section, we first provide the problem formulation in Section \ref{sec:3.1}, and then introduce how to define the task entropy on the specific dataset $\mathcal{X}$, which is vital for calculating the optimization objective $I(\mathcal{T}; \mathcal{E})$ when generating $\pi$-noise.
+To optimize this objective, the variational approximation is applied to obtain its upper bound in Section \ref{sec:3.2}.
+In the final approximate loss, we define the joint training process with $\pi$-noise, which includes both the architecture of the noise generator and the parameter updates during training, as discussed in Section \ref{sec:3.3}.